ctb/titus-blog/src/2016-what-is-open-science.rst

 (https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
 The
-natural sciences advance not just when a researcher observes or understands a phenomenon, but also when we develop (and share) a new experimental technique (e.g. microscopy), a mathematical approach (e.g. calculus), or a new computational framework (e.g. multi scale modeling of chemical systems).
+natural sciences advance not just when a researcher observes or understands a phenomenon, but also when we develop (and share) a new experimental technique (such as microscopy), a mathematical approach (e.g. calculus), or a new computational framework (such as multi scale modeling of chemical systems).
 This is most concretely illustrated by the practice of citation - when publishing, we cite the previous ideas we’re building on, the published methods we’re using, and the publicly